zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec05.md

        5. Add name server IP, key tag and the algorithm code to the set with the same name as the extracted message tag.

-5. For all messages outputted below, if an IP address in *NS IP* is connected to more than one name server name, then all names should be included with the message tag if it is specified that name server name and IP address should be outputted with the message tag.

 6. For each of the sets matching each of the following message tags do if the set is non-empty:
    * For each combination of key tag and algorithm code do:
-     * Output the message tag matching the set name with the list of name server name and IP pair from the subset (key tag and code) plus the key tag, the algorithm number, algorithm description and algorithm mnemonic from the table in section "[Classification of algorithms]".
+     * Output the message tag matching the set name with the list of name server IP from the subset (key tag and code) plus the key tag, the algorithm number, algorithm description and algorithm mnemonic from the table in section "[Classification of algorithms]".
 Exclude algorithm description and algorithm mnemonic if not listed for the tag in [Summary].
    * Sets:
      * *[DS05_ALGO_DEPRECATED]*
      * *[DS05_ALGO_RESERVED]*